 We are led by a team of experienced pharmaceutical industry executives and recognized experts in retinal disease.
-Our management team includes co-founder, Chairman and Chief Executive Officer, Victor Perlroth, M.D., Chief Financial Officer, John A. Borgeson, Chief Medical Officer and Chief Development Officer, Jason S. Ehrlich, M.D., Ph.D., and Senior Vice President - Discovery Medicine, Hong Liang, Ph.D.
+Our management team includes co-founder, Chairman and Chief Executive Officer, Victor Perlroth, M.D., Senior Vice President and Chief Financial Officer, John A. Borgeson, and Senior Vice President - Discovery Medicine, Hong Liang.
 Dr. Perlroth was previously a venture partner and entrepreneur-in-residence at MPM Capital, a healthcare venture capital investment firm, and co-founded Avidia Inc., a biopharmaceuticals drug discovery and development company, where he served as general manager and vice president of corporate development.
 Mr. Borgeson has over 25 years of pharmaceutical experience in finance, strategy and operations at Pfizer Inc. and privately-held biotechnology companies.
-Dr. Ehrlich is an ophthalmologist and spent 10 years in positions of increasing responsibility at Roche/Genentech, serving most recently in an executive capacity as global head of clinical ophthalmology, where he had oversight and responsibility for numerous clinical development programs and regulatory filings.
-Dr. Liang has 20 years of experience in research and development in protein therapeutics.
-She was Senior Director at the Rinat Laboratory of Pfizer where she worked for over 12 years focusing on antibody biologics from the design and discovery stage through Phase 3 clinical development as well as the application of translational biomarkers to drug development.
+Dr. Liang was Senior Director at the Rinat Laboratory of Pfizer where she worked for over 12 years focusing on antibody biologics from the design and discovery stage through Phase 3 clinical development as well as the application of translational biomarkers to drug development.